lawsocsg/bare/clinic-management.md

 A Strata Titles Board is a body constituted under Part VI of the Building Maintenance and Strata Management Act (BMSMA) to hear
 applications:

-\(a) for orders for collective sales under Part VA of the Land Titles (Strata) Act; and
+- for orders for collective sales under Part VA of the Land Titles (Strata) Act; and

-> \(b) relating to certain types of disputes or matters arising in respect
-> of the strata units or the strata development including the common
+- relating to certain types of disputes or matters arising in respect of the strata units or the strata development including the common property.
-> property.

-### *Tribunal For The Maintenance Of Parents*
+### Tribunal For The Maintenance Of Parents

+Address
-Address: Family <Link@Lengkok> Bahru
+: Family Link@Lengkok Bahru
 8 Lengkok Bahru \#02-01
 Singapore 159052

 Tel: 1800-2585128 / Fax: 62585928

 (Nearest MRT Station: Redhill)

-Operation Hours:
+Operation Hours

-Mon – Fri: 8.30 a.m. – 5 p.m.
+: Mon – Fri: 8.30 a.m. – 5 p.m.
 (Lunch: 1 – 2 p.m.)

-Sat: 8.30 a.m. – 1 p.m.
+: Sat: 8.30 a.m. – 1 p.m.

-Closed on Sunday & Public Holidays
+: Closed on Sunday & Public Holidays

-**Role of the TMP**
+#### Role of the TMP

 Setup in 1996 under the Maintenance of Parents Act (Chapter 167B), the TMP provides a legal channel for elderly parents to seek maintenance